Watermark Specific Diagram Page Using GroupDocs.Watermark for Java

 • GroupDocs.Watermark for Java library version 24.11 or later installed.

-• A development environment set up with Maven or the direct download of the library.
+• A development environment with Maven (or the ability to add the JAR manually).

 Setting Up GroupDocs.Watermark for Java